ryanmitchell/statamic-stache-sqlite/README.md

 ### Configuration

-If you want to specify or control the database connection you can specify a connection called `statamic` in your datase config file.
+If you want to specify or control the database connection you can specify a connection called `statamic` in your database config file.

 ### Commands